alv2017/LunarPhases/README.md

 3) Run the script by issuing **./run.sh** command, or if you are running Docker as a power user, run **sudo ./run.sh** command

+4) When you have down with the app, do not forget to stop application docker container

+    docker stop lunar_phases_app